redhat-openstack/openstack-puppet-modules/README.md

 (default **localhost**).

 ##### `manage_dsc_repo`
+DEPRECATION WARNING:  This option is deprecated.
+Please include the the ::cassandra::dsc_repo instead.

 If set to true then a repository will be setup so that packages can be downloaded from the DataStax community edition (default **false**).